What is an NVR? Everything Explained Clearly

 What is an NVR?
-An NVR is a specialized device designed to efficiently process and record video data from IP cameras.
+The NVR meaning is a network video recorder, which is a specialized device designed to efficiently process and record video data from IP cameras.
 Unlike traditional Digital Video Recorders (DVRs), which use analog cameras, NVRs work seamlessly with digital or IP cameras, offering advanced capabilities in video processing and storage.

 The primary function of an NVR is to act as a central hub for video management in a surveillance setup.
 It receives, processes, and stores digital video feeds from connected IP cameras.
 NVRs are equipped with robust processing power, allowing them to handle high-resolution video streams and support various advanced features.